811

 On this page:

-What kinds of questions can I ask 811?
+What kinds of questions can I ask the registered nurse?

-811 nurses have access to a verified medical resource database and can answer general health questions.
+811 nurses have access to a verified medical resource database and can answer questions related to health, mental wellness and addictions recovery, and quitting smoking or vaping.
 Here are examples of some questions people ask 811:

 • My child has a fever.
 Should I be concerned?